Admin. Coach Chris Kjeldsen firstname.lastname@example.org 512-694-2180

 Nate Cox - Head Coach

-I’m currently a senior at the University of Texas majoring in Chemistry and simultaneously pursuing teaching certification for composite sciences at the primary and secondary levels.
-I’m a USA swimming certified coach, and I’ve worked with Coach Chris and the Sailfish for five years; with the St. Dominic Savio Catholic High School team for two years.
+I’m a USA swimming certified coach, and I’ve worked with Coach Chris and the Sailfish for six years; with the St. Dominic Savio Catholic High School team for two years.
 I hold lifeguard and lifeguard instructor certification through the American Red Cross.
 This year marks my seventh year as a coach for the Marlins and I couldn’t be more excited to return.
 I began swimming with the Marlins 6 years prior to coaching and every year has been both fun and rewarding.
 As a swimmer for the Marlins, I was able to find my love for the sport.
 As a coach I hope to instill that same love in each and every swimmer that passes through, whether they stay for a year or a decade.

 Alec Hudson - Coach Alec has been around the water from a young age, starting with summer league swimming in 2004.
 He has continued his swimming career throughout high school both as team captain at St. Dominic Savio and as a swimmer on several club teams including the Sailfish.
 His love for the team started when he met Coach Chris his freshman year of high school, where he experienced the special camaraderie between both the coaches and swimmers that makes it easy to love swimming.
 Now that he is a Coach, Alec is excited to share his knowledge of swimming and enjoys helping his swimmers reach their full potential.
 He aims to create a fun and encouraging environment to help swimmers achieve their goals while growing a lifelong love for the sport.

-Intern: Carrie McKie - This will be my first year coaching for the Marlins and I am thrilled to be a part of this unique family!
-I started to swim seven years ago and sadly had to stop this past year after three knee surgeries, however, I found my passion of coaching when I started to volunteer five years ago.
+Carrie McKie - This will be my first year coaching for the Marlins, having completed my internship last summer.
+I am thrilled to be a part of this unique family!
+I found my passion of coaching when I started to volunteer five years ago.
 I swam for my high school team for two years, for the Sailfish swim team for five years, and for the Marlins for five fantastic years.
 I am so excited to have this new perspective of the sport I love so much.
-I am graduating from Vista Ridge High School in June and could not be more excited to attend Baylor University in the fall (Sic ‘Em!) majoring in Biochemistry and Neuroscience in hopes of becoming a pediatric neurologist.
+I graduated from Vista Ridge High School and could not be more excited to attend Baylor University (Sic ‘Em!) majoring in Biochemistry and Neuroscience in hopes of becoming a pediatric neurologist.
 I cannot wait to pass on the love that I have for this sport this summer, and am looking forward to seeing all of the returning swimmers and to meeting our new Marlins!